Sairyss/domain-driven-hexagon/README.md

 ## Exception details

-There are times when there is a need to return to client or log into console some extra info about the error (like all the incorrect fields provided when validation exception happens).
+There are times when there is a need to return some extra info about the error to a client, or log it into console for debugging purposes (like all the incorrect fields provided when validation exception happens, this is [Notification pattern](https://martinfowler.com/eaaDev/Notification.html) mentioned earlier).

 For this purpose something like `details` array may be a good option.
 In this project `details` is an array of `key: string` and `value: string` pairs.
 An example of validation `details` may be something like this:

 ```typescript
 details: [